splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/2-method-call.md

 // Give us access to methods in SplashKit library using static SplashKitSDK.SplashKit;

+// Give us access to convert methods from C# using static System.Convert;

 // Call the WriteLine method - the argument is the text to output WriteLine("Testing method calls");